August 15, 1998: The iMac G3, Apple’s brightly colored translucent Macintosh relaunch, goes on sale to a rabid audience.

 Steve Jobs’ first major product launch since returning to Apple, the internet-ready iMac cements his legacy as a forward-thinking tech visionary.
 It also introduces the world to the design talents of Jony Ive — and pretty much saves Apple in the process.

-Just another day in the office, eh?
+Just another day at the office, eh?

 iMac G3: Computer from another planet